AniFace/MaskTextSpotter/README.md

 [MaskTextSpotter](https://github.com/MhLiao/MaskTextSpotter) is a simple and smooth end-to-end learning process, which is able to achieve accurate text detection and recognition through semantic segmentation and to handle instances of irregularly shaped text.

+We use ResNet and FPN as the Backbong models, and use RPN to extract the proposals

 ### Our Model
 In order to implement MaskTextSpotter under detectron2 framework, we devided the model into four parts: config, ROI_head, dataset, and dataloader.